 - 1/2 cup kosher salt

-- 1 (2-2 1/2 pound) boneless skinless turkey breast half, butterflied
+- 1 (2 to 2 1/2 pound) boneless turkey breast half - with the skin if desired, butterflied

-- 1 small shallot, finely chopped
+- 1 small shallot - finely chopped

-- 1/2 cup grated Parmesan cheese
+- 1/2 cup freshly grated Parmesan cheese

-- 1 bag (12-ounce) frozen chopped spinach, thawed and squeezed of excess moisture
+- 1 bag (12-ounce) frozen chopped spinach - thawed and squeezed of excess moisture

-- 2 teaspoons dried Italian herb seasoning (such as Penzeys)
+- 2 teaspoons Italian seasoning

-- salt and freshly ground black pepper, to taste
+- Salt and freshly ground black pepper - to taste

 - 3 tablespoons butter